Achieve Organic Growth Goals

 A sales rep’s most valued asset is time.
 Tasked with managing dozens of accounts and selling a broad portfolio of products, sales reps rely on habit and intuition to decide where to focus, especially in the absence of useful tools or recommendations.
 As a result, the best opportunities to retain and grow accounts can pass undetected, sales reps struggle to make quota, and growth plans fall short.

 For transactional businesses, churn is the silent killer of growth.
 Research shows that churn rates of 20 to 40 percent are common, which means companies start in a deep hole relative to top-line growth targets.
 With innumerable customer and product combinations, the only way to detect early stage churn from transaction data is by using a predictive model.
-By comparing actual purchases against what is expected, sales reps can engage customers at risk of defection before it’s too late.
+By comparing actual purchases against what is expected, sales reps can engage customers at risk of defection before it’s too late, and improve customer retention rates.

 Maximize Wallet Share